manavsehgal/reactspeedcoding/manuscript/c03-production-optimize-webpack.md

 npm uninstall --save-dev html-webpack-template
 ```

-Earlier we were using default template provided by this plugin, however not that
+Earlier we were using default template provided by this plugin, however now that
 we have a custom template, this plugin is no longer required.

 Updating webpack configs for ```HtmlWebpackPlugin```.